Using Blender on a Cloud Computer

 Before I could start working I had to set a few things up.

 Vagon had an incredibly fast internet connection and downloading the 300 MB installation file of the newest Blender Version took only a few seconds.
 For the project, I needed a few of my assets and textures from my hard drive.
+For those just starting out with Blender, this complete guide to Blender 3D for beginners is an excellent resource to help you get up to speed quickly.

 Transferring them was a very simple task, since I could just drag & drop the files onto the desktop of my Vagon.
 I also imported an empty .blend file, to get my personalized startup file that I am used to.